ga4gh/ga4gh-schemas/doc/source/api/index.rst

 @@@@@@@

 GA4GH services can communicate with each other about the services they offer over network protocols.
-This includes the peer service.
+This includes the Peer Service.

 .. toctree::
    network.rst